stevapple/swift-tencent-scf-runtime/README.md

     public let logger: Logger

     /// The `EventLoop` the Lambda is executed on.
 Use this to schedule work with.
-    /// This is useful when implementing the `EventLoopSCFHandler` protocol.
+    /// This is useful when implementing the `EventLoopLambdaHandler` protocol.
     ///
     /// - note: The `EventLoop` is shared with the Lambda runtime engine and should be handled with extra care.
     ///  Most importantly the `EventLoop` must never be blocked. public let eventLoop: EventLoop

     /// `ByteBufferAllocator` to allocate `ByteBuffer`
-    /// This is useful when implementing `EventLoopSCFHandler` public let allocator: ByteBufferAllocator
+    /// This is useful when implementing `EventLoopLambdaHandler` public let allocator: ByteBufferAllocator
 }
 ```